 On average we plant around 40,000 new trees and shrubs each year to replace plants dying out or those affected by utility works and landscape remodelling.
 Since 1992 we will have planted one million new trees and shrubs and in the last nine years we have planted over 400,000 bulbs.

-The Parks Trust organises over 200 events and activities in the parks each year, provides environmental education programmes for around 6,000 children, and is supported by over 200 volunteers from the local community.
+The Parks Trust organises over 200 events and activities in the parks each year, provides environmental education programmes for around 6,000 people, and is supported by over 200 volunteers from the local community.

 Located at the heart of Milton Keynes, Campbell Park hosts many of Milton Keynes’ major festivals and events.
 Its imaginative mix of formal gardens, water features, woodland and open pasture mean it’s an ideal spot to enjoy the changing seasons.